rustyshakelford2/LavaFurnace/readme.txt

 To edit (/lfset) a players custom cook time settings the player must have already been added to the database.
 Valid cook times for lfset are 1, 2, 3, or 4.
 No decimal values are accepted.

+Any custom smeltable will be accepted in the custom smelt option.
+However it is very important that if you use this option you are sure that the item you are adding to the smelt list is actually smeltable within the game.

 Keep all that in mind and you will be a happy owner of a fancy Lava Furnace!